Dedicated Bridgeport Car Accident Attorneys Ready To Help You

 What do I need to prove in order to recover damages resulting from my car accident?

 As mentioned, there are numerous ways for people’s actions (or inactions) to directly cause unnecessary car crashes, and negligence is no defense.
 As drivers on Bridgeport’s roads, every one of us has a duty to other drivers on the road to drive in a safe and reasonable manner.
 We must act and drive in a way so as not to cause injuries to others.
-When a driver acts or fails to act safely and reasonably, and the direct result is an auto accident that leads to someone else’s injuries, the offending driver is negligent.
+When a driver acts or fails to act safely and reasonably, and the direct result is a vehicle accident that leads to someone else’s injuries, the offending driver is negligent.

 In other words, in order to recover damages resulting from your car accident in Bridgeport, you must prove the following: